HOUSE IN PALAU

 -Books

--Shorts and such - it almost never gets cool enough for jeans.
+-Shorts and such - it never gets cool enough for jeans.

 -Sunscreen